tao-bai/Hands-on-Machine-Learning/README.md

 - Chapter5 - Support Vector Machines.
 This chapter will explain the core concepts of SVMs, how to use them, and how they work.
 - Chapter6 - Decision Trees.
 Decision Trees are versatile ML algorithms but also have limitations.
 - Chapter7 - In this chapter we will discuss the most popular Ensemble methods, including bagging, boosting, stacking, and a few others.
 We will also explore Random Forests.
+- Chapter8 - Dimensionality Reduction.
+In this chapter we will discuss the curse of dimensionality and get a sense of what goes on in high-dimensional space.
+Then, we will present the two main approaches to dimensionality reduction (projection and Manifold Learning), and we will go through three of the most popular dimensionality reduction techniques: PCA, Kernel PCA, and LLE.